 Nutrition (NUTR)

 Nutrition is the study of how nutrients and food components function at molecular, cellular, and whole-body levels to impact human health and disease.
 Students are grounded in fundamental sciences as they develop nutrition-specific competencies in nutrition and health, foods, nutritional assessment, wellness, life cycle nutrition, and/or metabolic biochemistry.

 The curriculum for the Dietetics option is accredited by the Academic Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics (AND).
-Students who complete the B.S. in Nutrition with the Dietetics option are eligible to apply for a dietetic internship, a prerequisite for becoming a registered dietitian.
+Students who complete the B.S. in Nutrition with the Dietetics option are eligible to apply for a masters degree and dietetic internship, a prerequisite for becoming a registered dietitian.

-Students in the Nutritional Sciences option most often enroll in a post-graduate educational degree program (e.g., medical school, graduate school, physician assistant program, etc.) or enter the biomedical/biotechnology workplace.
+Students in the Nutritional Sciences option most often enroll in a post-graduate educational degree program (e.g., medical school, graduate school, physician associate/physician assistant program, etc.) or enter the biomedical/biotechnology workplace.

 Pre-Professional Health Programs

 Students interested in postgraduate careers in the health care professions should visit UNH's Pre-Professional Health Programs Advising Office.
-Requirements for specific types of professional schools (e.g., medical, dental, physician assistant, pharmacy, etc.) are also provided by the Pre-Professional Health Advising Office.
+Requirements for specific types of professional schools (e.g., medical, dental, physician associate/physician assistant, pharmacy, etc.) are also provided by the Pre-Professional Health Advising Office.
 While many of the prerequisite courses required by professional schools are also requirements of the Nutrition major, you should consult with your faculty adviser to create a plan of study that best prepares you for pursuing a career in one of these health professions.

+Nutrition (NUTR)